Membership, scope and expertise

 How can I submit information to the Inquiry?

-The time allotted for submission of information to the Inquiry has passed.
-The committee is now considering its Report.
+The time allotted for submission of information to the Inquiry has now passed.

 The Inquiry, itself, is not a public authority for the purposes of the Freedom of Information Act, so the Act does not apply.
 However, in addition to its hearings being open to the public and the media wherever possible, the Inquiry's website will contain transcripts of public hearings and other key information relating to the work of the Inquiry.